bodleian/image-processing/README.rst

 ``pip install git+https://github.com/bodleian/image-processing.git``

-- Tested on Python 3.6+
+- Tested on Python 3.8, but should work with most 3.x versions

 Dependencies
 ~~~~~~~~~~~~